devpranoy/copycat/README.md

 # copycat
-CNN Style Transfer AI which will copy an assignment and will generate the assignment using a given handwriting style
+CNN Style Transfer AI which will copy the content of an assignment and "rewrite" it using a target handwriting